Free shipping from €99 (NL and BE)

 What kind of tactical top layer do you need?

-Many players face the same problem: you get too hot when moving, whereas you cool down quickly when you stop.
+Many players face the same problem: you get too hot when you’re moving, whereas you cool down quickly when you’re standing still.
 The right jacket prevents this and ensures you can keep performing in changing conditions without having to constantly adjust.

 The choice of jacket is directly linked to your playing style, the intensity of your activity and the conditions in which you play: